 - Step 3- Cough twice.

 Home Exercise GuidelinesExercise is very important for the health of your cardiovascular system.
-Benefits of regular exercise include improved pumping efficiency of your heart, decreased effort to perform activities, better muscle tone and joint flexibility, decreased blood pressure and cholesterol levels, decreased stress and improve sense of well-being, and weight loss.
+Benefits of regular exercise include improved pumping efficiency of your heart, decreased effort to perform activities, better muscle tone, and joint flexibility, decreased blood pressure and cholesterol levels, decreased stress and improve the sense of well-being, and weight loss.
 Before leaving the hospital, you will receive a home exercise prescription which will indicate the type, duration, frequency, and intensity of exercises you are to do.
-The following guidelines are intended to make your exercise session as comfortable and safe as possible.
+The following guidelines are intended to make your exercise session as comfortable and as safe as possible.

 - Exercise Only When You Are Rested Avoid exercise if you are tired.
-Try to exercise at the same time everyday.
+Try to exercise at the same time every day.

 - Exercise Only When You Feel Well Illnesses such as colds or flu reduce the capacity of your heart and muscles to perform physical work.
 Wait until you are completely recovered from any illness before returning to your exercise program.

 - Exercise In Comfortable Climate Conditions Avoid exercising in extremes of temperature.
-If the weather is hot and humid, exercise indoors in an air-conditioned or well ventilated room.
+If the weather is hot and humid, exercise indoors in an air-conditioned or well-ventilated room.
 If cold, exercise at midday.
 Wear comfortable clothing, appropriate for the weather.

 - Wait 11/2-2 Hours After Eating A Meal Before Exercising After you eat, your heart is busy pumping blood to your digestive system.

 - When Exercising, Breathe Deeply And Slowly Breathing deeply during exercise helps avoid a strain on your heart.
 Never hold your breath.

 - Exercise On Level Ground.
 Hills increase the work of your heart.
 Indoor tracks and shopping malls are good places to exercise.